Welcome and thank you for being here.

 Counselling Therapy

-Specializing in Pacific cultural competence in the Aotearoa New Zealand context, Taula Clinic provides empirical and evidence-based knowledge, collaborative approaches and an understanding of Pacific cultures and world views.
+Specializing in Pacific cultural approaches within the Aotearoa New Zealand context, the Taūla Clinic integrates evidence-based knowledge with collaborative approaches to provide cultural and community based services.

 Other Useful Resources